hemanth-sunkireddy/Network-File-System/README.md

 5. Copying the total number of chunks in message_status.file_or_folder_content[0].total_chunks.
 6. And the data in the respective sub chunks of message_status.file_or_folder_content[i].data.

+#### 2. Writing a File
+1. Client asks for writing a file.
+2. Server checks for permission and ask the content to write then update the status accordingly.
+3. Client recieves the acknolwedgment.

 #### 3. Deleting a File
 1. Client will choose operation 3 and gives the file name.
 2. If path is not correct and permissions not satisfied, error message sent.